 She told me that there are 6 gurus and each of them has 6 Shishya or students under them.
 Gurukul trains them full-time in Hindustani classical music to become performing artists.

 Students only need to have a 10th pass certificate to be eligible for auditions.
 They are expected to have some understanding of the music to be selected in an audition.
 Once selected, they are trained for 2-4 years.
 Every day they not only have to attend classes and do their practice but they also have to perform or do ‘Manch Pradarshan’.
 There is an open-air platform in the garden where they perform.
 I think this is a brilliant way to groom performers.

 Gurukul is run by the Govt. of Karnataka and is totally free for the students accepted for discipleship.
 Both students and teachers live on this campus and provided boarding and lodging free of cost.
 Non-professional students can also take non-residential classes here.
 The classrooms are designed very differently with a triangular window letting the light in and a slanting roof kind of concentrating the energy on the guru’s seat.
 An instrument room not only had instruments but also explained the various parts of instruments.

 As I walked back to my car, thoughts of what legends leave behind crossed my mind.
 It is not just what they achieve with their pursuit of excellence but a whole legacy that they leave behind for others to follow.

-Recommend you to read following Travel Blog on Places to visit in Hubli-Dharwad & nearby.
+Recommend you to read the following Travel Blog on Places to Visit in Hubli-Dharwad & nearby.